Kenny Easley: Professional career

-Easley was the fourth overall pick of the 1981 NFL Draft, selected by the Seattle Seahawks.
+Easley was the fourth overall pick of the 1981 NFL draft, selected by the Seattle Seahawks.
 He became an immediate starter as a rookie in 1981, recording three interceptions for 155 yards and one touchdown, earning him AFC Defensive Rookie of the Year honors.
 In 1983, the Seahawks hired former Buffalo Bills coach Chuck Knox as their head coach and Easley immediately became the "backbone" of Knox's defense.
 In his first season playing for Knox, Easley won the AFC Defensive Player of the Year Award and recorded seven interceptions.
 In 1984, Easley led the NFL in interceptions with ten, which tied a club record.
 He returned two of them for touchdowns and was named as the NFL Defensive Player of the Year, the first safety awarded since Dick Anderson in 1973.
 In 1984, during a 45–0 win over the Kansas City Chiefs in the Kingdome on November 4, the Seahawks returned four interceptions for touchdowns, including one caught by Easley, breaking the record for most touchdowns scored from an interception in a game.
-He also took over the role of the team's main punt returner when Paul Johns got injured earlier in the season.
+He took over the role of the team's main punt returner when Paul Johns got injured earlier in the season.

 After the season, Easley signed a five-year contract to stay with the Seahawks, averaging $650,000 a year plus incentives.
 The contract made him one of the highest paid defensive players in the league.
-In 1985, Easley was selected for his fourth consecutive Pro Bowl, a team record until defensive tackle Cortez Kennedy was selected for his fifth consecutive Pro Bowl in 1995.

-Easley was injured for most of the 1986 season; he hurt his knee against the San Diego Chargers on October 11, and the next month, missed the remainder of the season due to ankle surgery.
-In December, Easley was rumored to be in the trading block as the Seahawks were attempting to get the first overall pick in the 1987 NFL Draft from the Tampa Bay Buccaneers, in order to draft quarterback Vinny Testaverde.
+In 1985, he was selected for his fourth consecutive Pro Bowl, a team record until defensive tackle Cortez Kennedy was selected for his fifth consecutive Pro Bowl in 1995.
+He was injured for most of the 1986 season; he hurt his knee against the San Diego Chargers on October 11, and the next month, missed the remainder of the season due to ankle surgery.
+In December, Easley was rumored to be in the trading block as the Seahawks were attempting to get the first overall pick in the 1987 NFL draft from the Tampa Bay Buccaneers, in order to draft quarterback Vinny Testaverde.